|

 himself, however, he was much more circumspect in criticizing the shortcomings

 of leftist dictatorships, such as Stalin’s, though he did criticize them.
-In the days of
+In the days of the rapid rise of the fascist

-the rapid rise of the fascist bully boys, it seemed to many that the only hope
+bully boys, it seemed to many that the only hope for humane government lay with

-for humane government lay with the Left, and so when news came of Stalin’s
+the Left, and so when news came of Stalin’s purges, Shaw did not want to

-purges, Shaw did not want to believe that things had gone that wrong; rather than
+believe that things had gone that wrong; rather than openly denounce Stalin, he

-openly denounce Stalin, he characteristically tried to steer leftist thinking
+characteristically tried to steer leftist thinking in a more civilized

-irony of the “modest proposal” sort, Shaw in the preface to On the Rocks modestly proposed the
+direction.
+In something resembling Swiftian irony of the “modest proposal” sort, Shaw in the

-education a better means of
+truly liberal education a better

-elimination—he preferred changing minds to killing people.
-Under the guise of
+ideas) to killing people.
+Under the

-were.
+times were.

 Shaw’s last plays illustrate Tanner’s